jbl2024/emencia-django-newsletter/README.rst

 Templates
 ---------
-  * subscriber_verification.html > for subscribe the email
+  * subscriber_verification.html > to subscribe the email
-  * uuid_verification.html > for verificate the email
+  * uuid_verification.html > to verificate the email

 Notes
 -----